dnjackson/concept_backend_play/design/background/implementing-concepts.md

 # Dictionaries as arguments and results

-Note that the arguments and results of actions and queries are always dictionaries.
+Note that the arguments and results of actions are always dictionaries.
 For example if an action in a specification has the signature

 ```
 action (a: A, b: B): (c: C)